symfony/webpack-encore-bundle/README.md

     # If multiple builds are defined (as shown below), you can disable the default build:
     # output_path: false

-    # if using Encore.enableIntegrityHashes() specify the crossorigin attribute value (default: anonymous)
+    # if using Encore.enableIntegrityHashes() and need the crossorigin attribute (default: false, or use 'anonymous' or 'use-credentials')
-    # crossorigin: 'use-credentials'
+    # crossorigin: 'anonymous'

     # if you have multiple builds:
     # builds: